LajosPolya/aws-cdk-templates/deploy-alb-with-ecs-fargate/README.md

 aws ecs list-tasks --cluster <clusterName>
 ```

-Where `clusterName` is the name of the cluster, it's exported by tje CDK and therefore printed to the CLI during deployment.
+Where `clusterName` is the name of the cluster, it's exported by the CDK and therefore printed to the CLI during deployment.

 ### Browser :surfer: